-Value-based reimbursement has healthcare providers striving to transform the way they deliver patient care by shifting from rewarding volume, as associated with a fee-for-service model, to value.
-The Centers for Medicare and Medicaid Services (CMS) plans to encourage providers to continue redefining their way of thinking so that by the end of 2018, half of traditional Medicare based payments should be linked with a value-based reimbursement model.
+Value-based reimbursement has healthcare providers striving to transform the way they deliver patient care by shifting from the rewarding volume, as associated with a fee-for-service model, to value.
+The Centers for Medicare and Medicaid Services (CMS) plans to encourage providers to continue redefining their way of thinking so that by the end of 2019, half of the traditional Medicare-based payments should be linked with a value-based reimbursement model.
 This transition works toward the goal of better care for individuals, improving population health outcomes, and reducing healthcare costs by coordinating care through the utilization of Alternative Payment Models (APMs) like Accountable Care Organizations (ACO) or bundled payments.

 Value-based care rewards providers that successfully participate in clinical collaboration which emphasizes quality holistic care based on efficient and effective patient care.
 Previously more tests meant more payment, which often resulted in fragmented and redundant care.
 Financial incentives linked to value-based reimbursement aim to motivate providers to deliver care that focuses on high-quality outcomes, patient satisfaction, and the elimination of services that are redundant or of low-patient value.